 All flamenco dancers’ shoes have a corrugated rubber sole on the ball of the foot, for traction.
 The tips of the shoes and the heels have had tiny nails hammered in–the point, of course, is cut off.
 In this way the striking of the nails on the wooden platform creates a sound akin to the tap, but the flamenco dancer’s shoe is not a solid piece of metal, so the sound produced is different and unique.

 Antoñete’s artistry and stamina were astounding and clearly deeply respected by his peers.
 Throughout his performance, the guitarists and cantaors smiled and cried out with sounds of support — either Olé!” or Eso e, meaning “Way to go!”
-At the zenith of the dance, Antoñete’s hair was dripping, his nostrils flared, and lips moving.
-One of the singers who had been watching with awe, moved out toward him, and put his arm round him, shouting exuberantly.
+At the zenith of the dance, Antoñete’s hair was dripping, his nostrils flared, and his lips moving.
+One of the singers who had been watching with awe moved out toward him and put his arm around him, shouting exuberantly.
 It seemed the entire audience sat back, happily depleted, when Antoñete took his bows.